Codeception/codeception.github.com/_posts/2015-05-02-codeception-2.1-beta.markdown

 Give new Codeception a try and send us feedback.
 As always [use GitHub issues](https://github.com/Codeception/Codeception/issues) for that.
 Thanks for being with us all that time!
 We hope you will love this release.

 Stable 2.1.0 is expected by the middle-end of May

+## Upgrade Notes

+* If you are upgrading from Codeception 2.0 delete actor classes in `tests/acceptance`, `tests/functional`, etc, and rebuild actor classes.
+They will be recreated in `tests/_support`.
+* Try to execute new tests.
+If there are unmet dependencies, or module conflicts, you will be notified by exception with an advice how to resolve it.
+* It is recommended to recreate Helpers per suite with `g:helper` generator, like `codecept g:helper Acceptance`.
+New helpers will be store in `tests/_support/Helper`.
+* Same for PageObjects and StepObjects, they should be moved to `_support`.